AnIndefiniteArticle/pentagram/README.md

 Initial state: all code was in an `.ipynb`, with functions dumped at the top.
 These functions will be turned into a library to be imported, with documentation.

+#### Description of initial ipynb from Dick French

+## VIMS_alpOri271I_analysis_v2.ipynb

+Richard G. French, Wellesley College

+This Jupyter notebook contains an analysis of the Cassini VIMS observations of the alpOri271 occultation, using data provided by An Foster and Phil Nicholson.

+The following steps are performed:

+1) Perform model fits to the observations: isothermal fits isothermal + absorption model based on Goody random band model
+2) Overplot Phil Nicholson's model predictions
+3) Perform numerical inversion of observations to derive T(P) profile
+4) Compare retrieved T(P) with CIRS observations
+5) Construct synthetic lightcurve based on CIRS T(P) and compare with observations
+6) Perform end-to-end test of inverting the synthetic lightcurve to show that it matches input T(P)

+This is a non-interactive notebook - simply run all cells All required Python packages and data files are defined in the first code cell All individual functions and procedures are in separate cells, with a description of the purpose and method of each.
+The final cells perform the numbered steps above.

+Revisions:

+v2:

+    2023 Oct 10 - rfrench - Move all routines to top, retain tests for documentation, but start new section

+Liens:

+1. g(r) not implemented - assumed to be constant over range of inversion (easy to fix)